Caparisun/Linear_Regression_Project/README.md

 # Summary of the initial findings
-Using SQL, Tableau, and various techniques in Python we were able to gain lots of insights into the real estate market of Washington state, USA.
+Using Python we were able to gain lots of insights into the real estate market of Washington state, USA.
 Some things were expected, such as property value correlating with the size of the property and the overall condition.
 Some other findings were unexpected, one example of that would be that the number of bedrooms in a unit was not good for predicting the actual price of the property - a practice that is quite usual in actual real estate valuations.

-### Disclaimer
-For this iteration of our prediction models you are currently looking at, we decided to remove duplicate ID's from the dataset.
-We assumed, that these are multiple sales of the same unit, and decided to only look at recent prices for the model.
-This has, in fact, decreased accuracy of the model by 4%.
-We didn't want to reverse these changes because it refelcts recent prices a lot better, even though the model is now less accurate.

-Using various modeling techniques we were able to create different models that can predict the price of a home with only very few features.
-This enables the management to make investment decisions in cases were the data is incomplete or unreliable.
-We view this as a feature of the model.
+After the initial exploration we evaluated variables for the model and decided on features used for the first iteration.

 # Model application
 ### The following models were used: